 That's about it.

-[Note: Storyist's Novel template provides styles that implement these formatting guidelines.]
+[Note: Storyist's Novel and Title Page templates provide styles that implement these formatting guidelines.]